google/zerocopy/README.md

 alignment guarantees and which may use a byte order different from that of the execution platform.

+`derive`: Provides derives for the core marker traits via the `zerocopy-derive` crate.
+These derives are re-exported from `zerocopy`, so it is not necessary to depend on `zerocopy-derive` directly.

 `simd`: When the `simd` feature is enabled, `FromZeroes`, `FromBytes`, and `AsBytes` impls are emitted for all stable SIMD types which exist on the target platform.
 Note that the layout of SIMD types is not yet stabilized,